This is the text of an email I received this morning:

 So, will we continue to receive satellite TV?
 Or will yet another Indonesian monopolistic 'service' prove that it can't get its act together?

-It's a word that's been playing on my mind a lot recently, along with reactions
+It's a word that's been playing on my mind a lot recently, along with reactions, results, effects and aftermath.

 Most of our actions are instinctive and intuitive.
 That's fine for those basic activities which are repetitive and/or regular and are for short-term needs.
 There are times, however, when a more considered approach is required before any action is taken because the possible consequences of that particular action are not completely foreseeable.